DANIALSEYEDI/pacman/README.md

-Use arrow keys to navigate Pacman.
+Controls: Use arrow keys to move Pacman, 'Esc' to return to the menu, and 'R' to replay your last game.

-Avoid ghosts and collect all dots to win.
+Gameplay: Collect all dots, avoid ghosts, and aim for the top of the high score list.

-Press 'Esc' to return to the menu or exit.
+Menu: Access scores, replays, and settings from the main menu.

 Contributing

-Feel free to fork this repository and submit pull requests.
-Suggestions and improvements are welcome!
+We welcome contributions!
+Please fork this repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss.

 License

-This project is licensed under the MIT License - see the LICENSE file for details (if applicable).
+This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments